MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 Insights and reccomendations are provided on the following key areas:
 - Analyzing departure count to determine relative presence at bases
 - Total delay per flight to extrapolate information such as total delay time per day of week
-- Matching type of delay to scheduled departure time to test time-of-day influence
+- Matching type of delay to scheduled departure time to test time of day influence
-- A/B testing split-prioritiy tactic at DCA
+- A/B testing split-prioritiy tactic depnding on the time of day at DCA
 - Increase presence of maintenance, catering, and cabin cleaner staff in the morning or reposition shift changes to overlap in the morning

-Excel strategies and SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)
+Excel strategies and SQL queries used to inspect, clean, and perform quality checks can be found [here](https://github.com/MichaelZaniewski/SQL-Airline-Delay-Project/blob/main/Data%20Inspecting%20and%20Cleaning.md)

 Targeted SQL queries used to answer business questions and extract insights can be found [here](https://github.com/MichaelZaniewski/SQL-Airline-Delay-Project/blob/main/SQL%20Analysis%20Queries.md)